Moving to Poland: Expat Registration Guide

 Your local municipal office (urzad gminy or urzad dzielnicy).
 In Warsaw: any district office.

-ZUS Social Security Registration
+Social Security Registration (ZUS)

 - PESEL number